seananderson/citations-talk/README.md

 If you cite it you should read it.
 At least skim it and have a good grasp of the paper yourself.
 Don't rely on someone else's interpretation.
 This is a great opportunity to handle some old books in the library.

+# Plagarism

+Obviously, avoid intentional plagiarism.

+Probably a much more likely scenario is unintentionally plagiarizing.

+When you're taking notes, you'll understand and remember the content of papers better anyways if you put the main points into your own words.
+You'll also be less likely to accidentally use somebody else's phrasing as your own.

+But, sometimes it's helpful to copy quotes from papers.
+Develop a system so that you always know whether your notes are in your own words or somebody else's.
+Maybe always put quotation marks around quotes.
+Or put quotations in italics.

+Be especially careful if you're taking notes while reading another paper's introduction, since you are unlikely to cite that paper for the content of the note.

 # Keeping up with the literature

 Use [RSS feeds](https://www.youtube.com/watch?v=0klgLsSxGsU) to keep up with papers.
 If you don't have an RSS reader already, try [Feedly](http://feedly.com/).